 HomeWarrantyReviews.com is dedicated to providing our readers the best and most complete source of real, honest reviews and ratings of home warranty companies.
 Our reviews come from real homeowners who have firsthand experience with the home warranty companies, not paid writers who only evaluate the companies that pay for advertising.
 We are the largest, and longest standing source of objective testimonials about home warranties on the Internet.

 Home warranties, also called home service contracts, cover the cost of repairs in the home.
-These contracts also provide homeowners with prescreened contractors, something that is very valuable to anyone with a broken appliance or major system such as air conditioning or heating.
+These contracts also provide homeowners with prescreened contractors, something that is very valuable to anyone with a broken appliance or major systems such as air conditioning or heating.
 Through reviews on our website readers can really get a feel for the service they might expect from certain companies.
 But what else can be learned from reading our reviews?
 Quite a lot actually.
 For one, you just might learn which covered appliances and systems break down most often.

 Recently we asked our team to tell us what appliances are mentioned most often in our reviews.
 This is a good question, since reviewers on this website usually include some information about their recent repair claims.
 Here’s what we found out.